-Whole genome sequencing (WGS) is a cutting-edge technology that FDA has put to a novel and health-promoting use.
+Whole genome sequencing (WGS) is a cutting-edge technology that FDA has put to a novel and public health-promoting use.
 FDA is laying the foundation for the use of whole genome sequencing to protect consumers from foodborne illness in countries all over the world.

 Multi-Agency Use of Whole Genome Sequencing for Food Safety